ChillarAnand/avilpage.com/articles/index.md

 I am Pandikunta Anand Reddy also known as Chillar Anand on the web.

 I am an artist and software engineer by profession.
 I write about programming, careers, arts & life in general.
-You can browse tags or archives if you want to explore.
+You can browse tags or archive if you want to explore.

 You can use [this form](https://forms.gle/Hre4z4aLqJA5zYWe6) to reach out for any queries or suggestions.
 I will get back to you as soon as possible.